robotpilot/turtlebot3_wiki/docs/source/appendix_lds.rst

 Overview
 --------

-HLS-LFCD LDS is used for both TurtleBot3 Burger and TurtleBot3 Waffle.
+LDS (HLS-LFCD2) is used for both TurtleBot3 Burger and TurtleBot3 Waffle.
 The LDS(LASER Distance Sensor) is a sensor which collects a set of distance data and send them to the host for the Simultaneous Localization and Mapping (SLAM) technique.

 .. raw:: html